-The Labouchere Amendment was enforced sparingly and selectively; however, the consequences of arrest and conviction could be devastating.
+The Labouchere Amendment though enforced sparingly and selectively.
+However, the consequences of arrest and conviction could be devastating.
 John Gielgud very nearly saw his career as an actor come to an abrupt end in 1953 when a scandal arose over his arrest for ‘persistently importuning male persons for immoral purposes’ (he was caught trying to pick up a man in a public washroom).
 He was fined £10 and news of the arrest found its way to the press, causing him a most personal humiliation and refusal of a visa to travel to the United States with his company to perform Shakespeare’s The Tempest.
-Gielgud was fortunate in that the theatre going public saw fit to forgive his momentary indiscretion and he continued his acting career both in the United Kingdom and the United States.
+Gielgud was fortunate in that the theatre going public saw fit to forgive his momentary indiscretion and he continued his acting career both in the United Kingdom and in the United States.

 The Departmental Committee on Homosexual Offences and Prostitution heard evidence from a number of witnesses, including police and probation officers, psychiatrists, religious leaders, and gay men whose lives had been affected by the law.
 The Report of the Departmental Committee on Homosexual Offences and Prostitution (commonly known as the Wolfenden Report) was published in 1957.
 In brief, the recommendations included in the Wolfenden Report asserted:

 homosexual behaviour between consenting adults in private should no longer be a criminal offence […] The law’s function is to preserve public order and decency, to protect the citizen from what is offensive or injurious, and to provide sufficient safeguards against exploitation and corruption of others […] It is not, in our view, the function of the law to intervene in the private life of citizens, or to seek to enforce any particular pattern of behaviour.
 (Wolfenden Report as cited in Wikipedia)